Lavender Uses: Culinary, Home & Care Guide for Makers

 • Drying: hang small bunches upside down in a dark, dry, ventilated area to protect color and reduce mold risk.

-Lavender can also support pollinator-focused retail programming.
+Lavender supports pollinator-focused retail programming.
 Extension resources note that lavender flowers are attractive to bees, making it a useful addition to water-wise herb gardens where climate and drainage are suitable.
+If you're planning a multi-purpose edible landscape, consider growing katuk as a perennial edible green alongside your lavender rows.

 Use a strained lavender syrup or concentrated tea infusion.
 This allows baristas to dose consistently across lemonade, lattes, iced tea, sparkling drinks, and cocktail menus.
 Keep lavender out of the serving glass unless it is intentionally used as an edible garnish from a verified culinary lot.